How to optimize your documentation for LLMs, AI agents, and chatbots

 your account dashboard and click "Cancel Subscription."

-For database connections, make sure your firewall allows port 5432.
-You can
+For database connections, make sure your firewall allows port 5432.And the same content split into focused sections that each retrieve cleanly:

-# SDK Installation
+# SDK installation

 ## Prerequisites